Skip to content

 Terminal window

-# Keep everything, just rename the agent
+# Keep everything, explicitly replace the registered identity

-firma config --yes --name new-agent
+firma config --yes --agent-id agt_01j0000000e008000000000001

 # Preview what would change without writing